-For the college’s coronavirus updates, please visit www.cpcc.edu/coronavirus.
+For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

-Enrolling as a Minor
+Enroll as a Minor

 If You Have a High School Diploma from a Foreign Country